PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 when you create a Role, you have to specify the namespace it belongs in.

 ClusterRole, by contrast, is a non-namespaced resource.
-The resources have different names (Role and ClusterRole) because a Kubernetes object always has to be either namespaced or not namespaced;
+The resources have different names (Role and ClusterRole) because a PlaidCloud object always has to be either namespaced or not namespaced;
 it can't be both.

 ClusterRoles have several uses.
 You can use a ClusterRole to: